jsteury/GetDataProject/README.md

 3. My next step was to extract just the relevant columns, those that corresponded to mean and standard deviation of other measurements, as instructed in the assignment.
 4. I then worked on the column names, cleaning them up to make them understandable and readable, and removing special characters like () and -.
 5. To create the tidy summary dataset, I used the dplyr package and group by function, to group my final data set by subject and activity.
 I then calculated the summary data mean and standard deviation using the Summarise function.
 6. Finally, I wrote the tidy data to a file.
+[Tidy Data] (https://github.com/jsteury/GetDataProject/blob/master/summary_tidy_data.txt)